Joeboy/FacialMotionCapture_v2/README.md

 not really finished yet.
 However if you're lucky you might get it to work as
 follows:

-* Copy the FacialMotionCapture_v2 folder to your add-ons folder (or symlink, or use a zip file, or whatever).
 * Download the code as a zip file from github (the green "Code" button, followed by "Download ZIP")
 * Download trained model to your home directory: